 The device requires regular cleaning and lubrication for normal operation.

-I. When you install a bathroom exhaust fan with light and heater, it is essential to consider where you are going to install it carefully.
+- When you install bathroom exhaust fans, it is essential to consider where you are going to install it carefully.
 If the flow of warm air is blocked, you will not get any benefit from the heat and can even make the fan dangerous to use.

-IV.
-When installing a bathroom exhaust fan with light and heater, you should remember that it is necessary to have proper ventilation in the place where you install the appliance, as well as an exhaust hood.
+- When installing a bathroom exhaust fan with light, you should remember that it is necessary to have proper ventilation in the place where you install the appliance, as well as an exhaust hood.
 You can often place the fan in a wall or ceiling.

 A lot depends on the correct installation: if the fan is not located correctly, the air circulation is disturbed.
 Therefore, ensure that your bathroom exhaust fan with light and heater is installed accordingly by following the above steps